 EducationB.A., Cum Laude Florida International University, 1994

 J.D., Magna Cum Laude University of Miami School of Law, 2002

-Robert Gregg joined the Law Center in 2005 as an Instructor in the Critical Skills Program and Florida Bar Auxiliary Program, and is also an adjunct Professor in the Master of Science in Employment Law program.
+Robert Gregg joined the Law Center full time in 2005 as an Instructor in the Critical Skills Program and Florida Bar Auxiliary Program, and is also an adjunct Professor in the Master of Science in Employment Law program.
 Professor Gregg graduated magna cum laude from the University of Miami School of Law, where he was published in the International & Comparative Law Review.
-A member of the Florida and District of Columbia Bars and admitted to practice in all federal district courts in Florida, as well as the Supreme Court of the United States, Professor Gregg has practiced as both a litigation and corporate attorney with the law firms Allen, Norton & Blue (Coral Gables) and Ruden McClosky (Fort Lauderdale), primarily in the areas of labor and employment law.
+A member of the Florida and D.C.
+Bars and admitted to practice in all federal district courts in Florida and the U.S. Court of Appeals for the Eleventh Circuit, as well as the Supreme Court of the United States, Professor Gregg has practiced as both a litigation and corporate attorney with the law firms Allen, Norton & Blue (Coral Gables) and Ruden McClosky (Fort Lauderdale), primarily in the areas of labor and employment law.

 Professor Gregg worked for many years in state and county government administration prior to receiving his law degree.
 He was appointed by Governor Jeb Bush to the State of Florida's Affordable Housing Study Commission, and served as a member, Vice Chair, and Chair of the Broward County Commission's Homeless Advisory Board.
 Professor Gregg also volunteers with the Florida Bar's Justice Teaching program, in which he teaches basic constitutional law principles to students at public elementary schools, and with Heart2Heart Senior Outreach.
 He is a faculty co-advisor to the NSU chapter of the Christian Legal Society.